Mr H Jones

 Mr F Frangeskou: Teacher of Modern Foreign Languages

 After graduating with a BA in French and Literature, Mr Frangeskou spent time working in the advertising and marketing industries.
 Since completing his PGCE, he has been the Head of Languages in two outstanding state comprehensive schools.
+He will be commencing a Masters in Education at the University of Cambridge in October 2017.

 Mr Frangeskou is a keen piano player and a volunteer at Acorns Children’s Hospice.